Himalay-NRHS/isl_client1/README.md

 2. Browse through available learning modules
 3. Watch sign demonstrations and practice

-## Future Enhancements

-- Integration of computer vision for sign detection and interpretation
-- Expanded sign vocabulary beyond the current set
-- Mobile application for on-the-go translation
-- Offline functionality for use without internet connection
-- Enhanced ISL grammar engine for more natural translations
-- Community contribution platform for adding new signs

-## Contributors

-- Team SilenceSpeaks

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-*This project was developed for the Smart India Hackathon (SIH) 2024.*
+*This project was developed for the Smart India Hackathon (SIH) 2025.*